The Repository pattern in Go: a painless way to simplify your service logic

 Reading the data

-Most database drivers can use the ctx context.Context
+Most database drivers can use ctx context.Context for cancellation, tracing, etc.

-In most cases, we query data by using UUID or ID, rather than time.Time
+In most cases, we query data by using UUID or ID rather than time.Time.

-In our case, it’s okay – the hour is unique by design.
+In our case, it’s okay: the hour is unique by design.

-Change to UUID/ID would still be simple.
+Changing to UUID/ID would still be simple.

 But for now, YAGNI!